Authors: Anna Beatch, Erin Smith

 This post was written prior to our January 2017 merger, under our previous firm name, MacPherson Leslie & Tyerman LLP.

-In a recent blog post, we discussed how two American Senators introduced the Cybersecurity Disclosure Act of 2015 (the “Bill“) to promote transparency in the oversight of cybersecurity risks of publicly traded companies.
+We previously discussed how two American Senators introduced the Cybersecurity Disclosure Act of 2015 (the Bill) to promote transparency in the oversight of cybersecurity risks of publicly traded companies.
 Although the Bill is not yet law (it is currently under review by the Committee on Banking, Housing and Urban Affairs), it would require reporting companies to have a cybersecurity expert on their board, or explain why having such a board member is unnecessary.

 The 2016 Notice sets out, among other things, CSA’s expectations of issuers, registrants and regulated entities with respect to their cybersecurity frameworks.
 CSA’s expectations include the following: